EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 For more details on (2) and (3), see [Custom memtable and table factories](https://github.com/facebook/rocksdb/wiki/Basic-Operations#memtable-and-table-factories).
 Make sure to check comments about prefix_extractor in `include/rocksdb/options.h`.

+## Bloom filters
+Bloom filters are probabilistic data structures that are used to test whether an element is part of a set.
+Bloom filters in RocksDB are controlled by an option *filter_policy*.
+When a user calls Get(key), there is a list of files that may contain the key.
+This is usually all files on Level 0 and one file from each Level bigger than 0.
+However, before we read each file, we first consult the bloom filters.
+Bloom filters will filter out reads for most files that do not contain the key.
+In most cases, Get() will do only one file read.
+Bloom filters are always kept in memory for open files, unless `BlockBasedTableOptions::cache_index_and_filter_blocks` is set to true.
+Number of open files is controlled by `max_open_files` option.

+There are two types of bloom filters: block-based and full filter.

+### Block-based filter
+Set up block based filter by calling: `options.filter_policy.reset(rocksdb::NewBloomFilterPolicy(10, true))`.
+Block-based bloom filter is built separately for each block.
+On a read we first consult an index, which returns the block of the key we're looking for.
+Now that we have a block, we consult the bloom filter for that block.

+### Full filter
+Set up block based filter by calling: `options.filter_policy.reset(rocksdb::NewBloomFilterPolicy(10, false))`.
+Full filters are built per-file.
+There is only one bloom filter for a file.
+This means we can first consult the bloom filter without going to the index.
+In situations when key is not in the bloom filter, we saved one index lookup compared to block-based filter.

 ## Custom memtable and table format
 Advanced users may configure custom memtable and table format.